AdobeDocs/learning-manager.en/help/migrated/instructors/feature-summary/modules.md

 # Modules {#modules}

-Read this article to learn how to manage modules as an instructor in Learning Manager.
+Read this article to learn how to manage modules as an instructor in Captivate Prime.

 ## View session overview {#viewsessionoverview}